 Emerging Technologies | Medical

-Some of the emerging trends in biobanks include the use of next-generation sequencing technologies, the development of cloud-based storage platforms, and the use of artificial intelligence for data analysis.
+Some of the emerging trends in Point-Of-Care include the use of mobile technologies, such as smartphones and tablets, for health care delivery, the use of point-of-care diagnostics for disease detection and management, and the use of point-of-care devices for patient monitoring.

 See live data on companies, R&D, markets, and news